Table of Contents[Hide][Show]

-You’re Tempted – But is the Disney Vacation Club Worth It?
+- What is the Disney Vacation Club?

-If you visit a Disney park, no doubt you’ve seen all the DVC Kiosks in the park.
+If you visit a Disney park, no doubt you’ve seen all the DVC kiosks in the park.
+You may have also seen these kiosks inside the resort.
+If you’re curious, this post has all the details.
 The idea of being a part of Mickey’s timeshare is tempting.
 Is it worth it?
 I’ll help you decide.
-Let’s jump in:
+Let’s jump in.